Vodafone/vault-plugin-aead/README.md

 ```

 ### /encryptcol
 Column based encryption or decryption.
 Intended for bulk data only.
-Pivots the bulk data into columns - then parellizes 1 row (aka field) ata  time, re-pivots before returning.
+Pivots the bulk data into columns - then parellizes 1 row (aka field) at a time, re-pivots before returning.
 Pivoting operations are transparent to to the client, So a file of 1000 rows and 6 fields is 6 parallel goroutines.
 This is 2x faster when running with a local vault, but only 20% faster in a containeriseed vault.
 Unexplained.
 ```
 curl -sk --header "X-Vault-Token: "${VAULT_TOKEN} --request POST ${VAULT_URL}/v1/aead-secrets/encrypt -H "Content-Type: application/json" -d 'BULK DATA - see below'
 ```

 ### /decryptcol
 Column based encryption or decryption.
 Intended for bulk data only.
-Pivots the bulk data into columns - then parellizes 1 row (aka field) ata  time, re-pivots before returning.
+Pivots the bulk data into columns - then parellizes 1 row (aka field) at a time, re-pivots before returning.
 Pivoting operations are transparent to to the client, So a file of 1000 rows and 6 fields is 6 parallel goroutines.
 This is 2x faster when running with a local vault, but only 20% faster in a containeriseed vault.
 Unexplained.
 ```
 curl -sk --header "X-Vault-Token: "${VAULT_TOKEN} --request POST ${VAULT_URL}/v1/aead-secrets/decrypt -H "Content-Type: application/json" -d 'BULK DATA - see below'
 ```